Anti-India protests erupt in Kashmir as troops kill 8 rebels

-SRINAGAR, India (AP) — Officials say at least eight rebels have been killed in fighting with Indian troops in disputed Kashmir, triggering a new round of anti-India protests and clashes.
+SRINAGAR, India (AP) — At least eight rebels have been killed in fighting with Indian troops in disputed Kashmir, triggering a new round of anti-India protests and clashes, officials said Sunday.

-Police say the gunbattles in southern Kashmir began after government forces raided two villages in Shopian and Anantnag districts following a tip that rebels were hiding there and came under fire.
-The fighting is still raging in Shopian area on Sunday.
+The gunbattles in southern Kashmir began overnight after government forces raided two villages following a tip that rebels were hiding there and came under fire, police said.

-The news of the killings led to intense anti-Indian protests and clashes in several parts of the southern Kashmir.
+Police said the militants tried to escape from a security cordon while firing their guns and grenades but were killed in the ensuing fighting.

-India and Pakistan each administer part of Kashmir, but both claim it in its entirety.
+Seven militants, including some commanders, were killed in Shopian area while one rebel was killed and another captured in Anantnag early Sunday, said top police officer S.P.
+Vaid.

 Most Read Nation & World Stories